phax/ph-oton-bootstrap3/README.md

 This set of Java libraries forms a package to build Java web applications.

 Contained subprojects are:
 * ph-oton-bootstrap3 - Java Wrapper for the Bootstrap 3.x controls
 * ph-oton-bootstrap3-uictrls - special UI controls for Bootstrap 3
 * ph-oton-bootstrap3-pages - predefined UI pages with Bootstrap 3 styling
 * ph-oton-bootstrap3-stub - Servlet stub for Bootstrap 3 web applications
 * ph-oton-bootstrap3-demo - a standalone demo web application to be run in Tomcat or in provided Jetty

 # Requirements

 * Java 17+ is required for building
-* Application server requirements:
+* Application server requirement JakartaEE 10:
     * At least Tomcat 10.1
     * Jetty 12.x with AnnotationConfiguration enabled